• TTWATA_GfZK_cover_packshot

 Julia Eckert is a collection curator, administration manager and sustainability officer at the GfZK – Museum of Contemporary Art Leipzig.
 She co-curated Things That Were Are Things Again, the museum’s first attempt at a climate-neutral exhibition.

-Eds.: Julia Eckert, Franciska Zólyom
+Editors: Julia Eckert, Franciska Zólyom

 Design: Katharina Köhler